ayshajaved/SolaielEnergy/Readme.md

 ---

 ## 📜 License
-Solaiel Energy is licensed under the **MIT License with Restrictions**.
-This permits limited personal, non-commercial use, with strict restrictions to protect the project’s intellectual property. **No one may copy, distribute, or use the code commercially without explicit written permission from the project owner.**
+Solaiel Energy is proprietary software with all rights reserved.
+No individual, organization, or entity may use, copy, modify, distribute, or create derivative works of the software, in any form, for any purpose, without explicit written permission from the Solaiel Energy Team.

-See the [LICENSE](LICENSE) file for details.

 ---